 Is worldwide hyperinflation really looming?

 ➤ The record high aggregate global debt is unsustainable since the tax base needed to repay it is shrinking in relative terms.
 Global debt across all sectors increased by over $10 trillion in 2019, topping $255 trillion.
-At over 322% of GDP, that put global debt 40 percentage points ($87 trillion) higher than at the onset of the 2008 financial crisis.
-Nations that fail to get back below 90% usually go on to default on their debt (fail to repay it).
+At over 322% of Gross Domestic Product (GDP), that put global debt 40 percentage points ($87 trillion) higher than at the onset of the 2007–09 financial crisis.
+Nation-states that fail to push their debt back below 90% usually go on to default on their debt (fail to repay it) and go bankrupt.
 The actual figure has been reported to be 2.5 times higher (as of July 2019) and 2.5 times higher than the global money supply (as of 2015, up from two times higher in 2013).

-➤ Eventually central banks will run out of ways to convert cash into stocks and the debt bubble will burst as interest rates will start going back up, making government debt more expensive to pay-off and leading to surges in debt-to-GDP and panic selling as investors realise that the government is broke.
+➤ Eventually central banks will run out of cash to convert into stocks and the debt bubble will burst as interest rates start going back up, making government debt increasingly expensive to pay-off and leading to surges in debt-to-GDP and panic selling as investors realise that the government is broke.

 Automation is abolishing the source of profit?
 What?!